 - Impaired vision and lack of eye control

-Clinical seizures are also a common symptom of PVL in some babies with more severe injury.
-Almost all of these common PVL symptoms happen to be common symptoms of other birth injuries which can make differential diagnosis hard.
+Clinical seizures are also a common symptom of PVL in some babies with more severe injuries.
+Almost all of these common PVL symptoms are also common symptoms of other birth injuries.
+This can make differential diagnosis a challenge.

 Getting to a formal diagnosis of PVL can be a long and complicated process involving countless exams and diagnostic brain tests to breakdown the child's PVL symptoms.

 A cranial ultrasound is often the first diagnostic imaging tool used in diagnosing PVL.
 A cranial ultrasound is similar to a pregnancy ultrasound.
 It is performed on the newborn's head and gives doctors images of the brain.
 The image results of a cranial ultrasound are analyzed to spot abnormalities associated with PVL.
 A Computed Tomography ("CT") scan and an MRI (Magnetic Resonance Imaging) are also used in the diagnosis of PVL.PVL Treatment & Prognosis

 There is currently no effective treatment for PVL.
 Once the damage occurs, the decayed white matter in the brain will never regenerate and cannot be repaired or restored.
 Although PVL is a permanent injury, careful monitoring and effective management of the condition can help limit its long term effects and symptoms.

 Rehabilitative physical therapy and occupational therapy are typically utilized to help manage PVL.
 Medications can also be prescribed to address certain physical symptoms such as seizures.